Critical behavior of the Schwinger model via gauge-invariant VUMPS: Locating the critical point

 where $c_-$ and $c_+$ are $m/g$-independent positive parameters.
 The combination $CT$ of charge conjugation $C$ and translation $T$ is unbroken for $m<m_*$ and broken for $m>m_*$~\cite{Hamer:1982mx}, as can be confirmed from the expectation values of the local order parameter discussed at the end of Sec.~\ref{sec:lattice-Schwinger}.
 The critical mass $m_c$ in the continuum limit can be obtained as a limit

 To numerically estimate $\epsilon_{1,\infty} =\epsilon_{1,\infty}(m/g,ga)$, $(m/g)_*$ $= m_*(ga)/g$, $(m/g)_c$, and their uncertainties, we proceed as follows.
 Let us take $G\equiv\{0.1,0.2,0.3,0.4\}$.
 For each $ga\in G$, we choose a set $V_{ga}$ of real numbers and we run VUMPS simulations for $m/g\in V_{ga}$ for the bond dimension $D$ large enough but not exceeding 500.
-For each $(ga,m/g)$, we fit the numerical data representing $(\delta,\epsilon_1)$, obtained for high enough $D$, by the linear function~(\ref{eq:e1-delta}) to obtain the value of $\epsilon_{1,\infty}$.
-In the standard linear fit where the data $(x_i,y_i)$ are fitted by a linear function $y=ax+b$, the uncertainty in $b$ can be estimated from the knowledge of the uncertainty (assumed uniform, i.e., independent of $i$) in the data $y_i$, and the value of the reduced chi-squared should be close to 1 for a good fit.
+For each $(ga,m/g)$, we fit the numerical data representing $(\delta,\epsilon_1)$, obtained for high enough $D$, by the linear function~(\ref{eq:e1-delta}) to obtain the value of $\epsilon_{1,\infty}$. \footnote{It is important to use $\delta(D)$ rather than $1/D$ for extrapolation.
+For example, the linear fit with $\delta(D)$ gives a more precise estimate of $\epsilon_{1,\infty}$ than the quadratic fit with $1/D$ by a factor of 10 for the data shown in FIG.~\ref{fig:delta-e1}. } In the standard linear fit where the data $(x_i,y_i)$ are fitted by a linear function $y=ax+b$, the uncertainty in $b$ can be estimated from the knowledge of the uncertainty (assumed uniform, i.e., independent of $i$) in the data $y_i$, and the value of the reduced chi-squared should be close to 1 for a good fit.
 In our case, we do not know the uncertainty in the value of $\epsilon_1$ for given $\delta$.
 We apply the common procedure~\cite{10.5555/1403886} where we choose the uncertainty in $\epsilon_1$ such that the reduced chi-squared is 1, and use it to estimate the uncertainty in $\epsilon_{1,\infty}$.
 The uncertainties are shown as error bars in FIG.~\ref{fig:mass-e1}.
 We then fit the data set $\{ (m/g,\epsilon_{1,\infty}(m/g))\,|\,m/g\in V_{ga}\}$ by a linear function in $m/g$ in each of the two regions $m/g < (m/g)_*$ and $m/g>(m/g)_*$. \footnote{ Since we perform VUMPS only for a finite set of the values of $m/g$, when dividing the range of $m/g$ into the two regions, it is enough to know the value of $(m/g)_*$ only roughly and its $V$-dependence can be neglected. } This fit gives the value of $m_{*}/g$ together with its uncertainty, for a given value of $ga$ and a choice of $V_{ga}$ (FIG.~\ref{fig:mass-e1}).
 Let us denote the tuple $(V_{ga=0.1},V_{0.2},V_{0.3},V_{0.4})$ by $V$.
 In the next step, we extrapolate to $ga=0$ by fitting $(m/g)_*$ with a polynomial in $ga$ and obtain the $V$-dependent estimate $m_{c,V}/g$ for the continuum critical mass and its uncertainty (FIG.~\ref{fig:ga-m/g}).